coombseysbaits/ts-mui-nextjs-starter/content/pages/index.md

-      unlike others our bait isnt cheaply made , its made with good ingredients and carefully hand crafted       [Learn
+      unlike others our bait isnt cheaply made , its made with good ingredients and carefully hand crafted to see more go on our instagram and tiktok below      [Learn
       more.](https://docs.netlify.com/visual-editor/local-development/)
     actions:
       - type: Button